 Login problems could be caused by various distinct errors like error database, internal server error or white screen of death.

 Another Kind of login mistake is if your WordPress login page keeps refreshing and redirecting back into the login screen.
-Within the following guide, we’ll explain to you the best way you can repair your WordPress login page tidy and redirecting problem.
+Within the following guide, we’ll explain to you the best way you can repair your WordPress login page.

 What Makes Login Page Refresh and Redirect Issue in WordPress?

-Ordinarily, when you login, WordPress supports your own username and password then puts a login cookie on your browser.
+Ordinarily, when you login, WordPress considers your username and password then puts a login cookie on your browser.
 Following that, it redirects you to the WordPress admin area.

 In case WordPress fails to place the login cookie properly, or your WordPress admin area URL is wrong, then you will be redirected back to the login page rather than the admin page.